 Introduction to Part VI: Alternatives to the War on Drugs: Rational Routes to Harm Reduction - A Discussion, Vol. 68 No. 3 (Fall 2001)

-Jameel Jaffer is Deputy Legal Director of the American Civil Liberties Union and Director of the its Center for Democracy.
+Jameel Jaffer is Deputy Legal Director of the American Civil Liberties Union and Director of its Center for Democracy.
 He has litigated numerous cases relating to government secrecy, including ACLU v.
 Department of Defense, which resulted in the disclosure of hundreds of government records relating to the abuse and torture of prisoners in custody overseas.

 The Mosaic Theory, Vol. 77 No. 3 (Fall 2010)